To predict the future, you need to know the past

 Over the years, the recruitment process can either stagnate or evolve as a result of all the changes mentioned.
 It is therefore necessary to be aware of these changes in order to anticipate any evolution of the recruitment process, and to ensure that the transformation is as smooth as possible.
 Therefore, it is necessary to review the business processes, to trace their history in order to understand the existing, the evolution and to find an adapted solution for their transformation in the future.
 This can be a long process.

 Indeed, HR business processes are often not designed/documented by companies: it does not necessarily fit into a business line, or simply no employee has been designated to perform this task.
-This is where the role of Consultants role is to accompany companies in this exercise.
+This is where the role of Consultant comes in, to support companies in this exercise.

 Regardless of the decisions made by the HR department, I am firmly convinced that ” the more a company grows, the more it must think about simplifying its recruitment processes” .
-If this is not done at the right time, the company may have to manage several processes at the same time, or processes with a number of steps that do not allow for the desired time savings in an automated process, in this case Recruitment.
+If this is not done at the right time, the company may have to manage several processes at once, or processes with a number of steps that do not allow the desired time savings to be achieved in an automated process, in this case Recruitment.

 Often, during an HRIS deployment project, the approach is to go directly into the specifications to study the feasibility of business needs.
 This step is essential to define the scope of the project and therefore the budget, but it must be completed by taking a look at the tool and its features.
-While asking questions about the recruiter’s vision of the tool, his priority and his projection for the years to come, not only on his job but also on the organizational and strategic changes that may occur within his company.
+At the same time, you need to ask yourself about the recruiter’s vision of the tool, his or her priorities and projections for the coming years, not only in terms of the job itself, but also in terms of the organizational and strategic changes that may occur within the company.

 In short, the deployment or change of an HRIS tool is a project in its own right, which must be anticipated, keeping in mind :

 With the pandemic, recruiting habits deserve to be challenged, especially for companies that had already fallen behind.
-Similarly, special attention must be given to the “external” dimension: employer brand, attractiveness of talents, technologies pushed by application management editors, etc.
+Similarly, particular attention must be paid to the “external” dimension: employer branding, talent attraction, technologies developed by application management software publishers…

 It is also interesting to accelerate on Artificial Intelligence projects to improve Recruitment, which is only a marketing concept in 2022, while the back-office of the Recruitment process is not aligned with the current market, may prove to be a strategic mistake and will only delay the resolution of the real problems of “traditional” Recruitment.

-If you would like to be supported in this process improvement and/or HRIS project implementation for the recruitment business, please do not hesitate to contact us
+If you would like us to support you in this process improvement and/or HRIS project implementation for your recruitment business, please do not hesitate to contact us at.